28 Up Against the Wall

 ‘All part of the service.
 As I say back home, ‘My duties I never shirk.
 I’m your tax dollars at work.’

-The unit brought fringe benefits – groceries from East Germany which I helped deliver to the British troops.
-Unfortunately, being only on the delivery end meant I couldn’t qualify as a ‘Hero of Labour.’
+The unit brought fringe benefits – foodstuffs from East Germany which I helped deliver to the British troops.
+Unfortunately, being assigned only to the delivery end of the grocery detail meant I couldn’t qualify as a ‘Hero of Labour.’

 I was able to procure cheap pork and sundry items from this same source.
 These perquisites were part of the modus vivendi arrived at by the various occupation forces.
 I got to chow down with the soldiers and non-commissioned officers and ate jolly well.
 They called their mess The ‘Cafard Café’.
 This was not the snack-bar facility provided in some messes, but rather with properly served meals.